Overview

 A device transaction rule

-This example creates a rule to allow access to users that are part of the Admin Group and are authenticating from an Android device that is registered with Intune and running an Authenticator version greater than version 2.34.0.
+This example creates a rule to allow access to users who are part of the Admin group and are authenticating from an Android device that is registered with Intune and running an Authenticator version greater than version 2.90.0.

 -